What is really going on in our bodies these days?

 Synthetic mRNA is designed to degrade rapidly, as it’s made from the same unstable materials as natural mRNA.
 However, once the spike protein is produced, it may persist for longer, particularly if it is not quickly tagged and cleared by the immune system.

-Studies have found spike protein fragments in blood or tissue weeks, months, years after vaccination in some people.
+Studies have found spike protein fragments in blood or tissue weeks, months and years after vaccination in some people.
 This doesn’t necessarily mean the body is still making it, but rather that it hasn’t fully cleared it.
 In most people, immune clearance works efficiently.
 In others, it may be slower or incomplete.

 So Why Is Spike Protein Still Detected in Some People?